ExplicITConsulting/set-outlooksignatures.com/parameters.en.md

 ## 10. SetCurrentUserOutlookWebSignature
-Shall the software set the Outlook Web signature of the currently logged-in user?
+Shall the software set the Outlook on the web signature of the currently logged-in user?

 If the parameter is set to `$true` and the current user's mailbox is not configured in any Outlook profile, the current user's mailbox is considered nevertheless.
-If no Outlook mailboxes are configured at all, additional mailbox configured in Outlook Web are used.
-This way, the software can be used in environments where only Outlook Web is used.
+If no Outlook mailboxes are configured at all, additional mailbox configured in Outlook on the web are used.
+This way, the software can be used in environments where only Outlook on the web is used.

 This feature requires a Benefactor Circle license.